 Why you should study foreign languages and cultures

-Third, by studying a foreign language, you will develop an intercultural sensitivity and, in turn, gain a valuable perspective on the culture of the United States.
+- Studying a foreign language facilitates your developing an intercultural sensitivity, which enables you to gain a valuable perspective on the culture of the United States.
 We do not live alone; in the contemporary world, we must learn about peoples and cultures outside of the United States.

 - Chinese is spoken by one out of four people in the world; it ranks first in terms of the number of speakers.
 Japanese ranks ninth in the world; Korean ranks 16th.
 A total of 1.2 billion people speak one of these languages.